-The "off-the-shelf" logic blocks supported by the drive, and selectable by the user, are:
+The "off-the-shelf" logic blocks supported by the drive, and selectable by the user, are: Automatic PID control of the direction and step rate when the "Motor Mode" is selected to be controlled by the "PID Control Function" block.

-- a) Automatic PID control of the direction and step rate when the "Motor Mode" is selected to be controlled by the "PID Control Function" block. - b) Diagnostic detection, reaction and feedback - c) Up to five acceleration/deceleration profiles that can be setup using the Axiomatic EA, then selected during operation via a CAN message. - d) Automatic resetting of the "Number of Steps" command so that the controller can simply send the same CAN message again to step the same number of steps.
+Diagnostic detection, reaction, feedback and up to five acceleration/deceleration profiles that can be set up using the Axiomatic EA, then selected during operation via a CAN message.

+Automatic resetting of the "Number of Steps" command so that the controller can simply send the

+Automatic resetting of the "Number of Steps" command so that the controller can simply send the same CAN message again to step the same number of steps.

-The drive also has two inputs that could be used as the command source for a run-time parameter, rather than a CAN message.
+The drive also has inputs that could be used as the command source for a run-time parameter, rather than a CAN message.
 Alternatively, the inputs could be used for feedback in a PID control, or as simple digital controls, for example to E-Stop the device.
 Lastly, they could independently be sent to the J1939 network as input data for another device on the CAN bus.